ARCHITECTURAL STARTUP: PAUL LEWIS

 Paul Lewis founded his firm LTL Architects several years ago with his twin brother, David Lewis, and their friend and classmate from Princeton, Marc Tsurumaki.
 Their work has been widely published and is very popular in academic environments.
 More information on LTL Architects can be found on their website.

-James Petty: That was while you guys were at Diller+Scofidio and Joel Sanders right?
+James Petty: That was while you guys were at Diller+Scofidio as well as Joel Sanders, right?

 PL: I was working at Diller+Scofidio and Marc was at Joel Sanders.
 During that period we did a couple of shows at Storefront for Art and Architecture.